digabi/abicus/README.md

 ## Releasing

 1. Run `npm version {major,minor,patch}`.
 It will output the new version: `vX.Y.Z`
-2. Run `git push --tags`.
+2. Run `git push --follow-tags`.
 This will start the release process in [Github Actions](https://github.com/digabi/abicus/actions/workflows/release-dev.yaml)